mth229/mth229.github.io/symbolic.md

 The `solve` function solves for when an expression is 0.
 Sometimes, the problem is to find when `f(x) = g(x)`, for example, `2x^2 = exp(x)`.
 Here we see:

 ```
-solve(exp(x) - 2x^2, x)  	# 1.487...
+solve(exp(x) - 2x^2, x)
 ```

-This finds only one of two answers.
-The second can be found with `nsolve`, which is a numeric algorithm to find a zero starting with an initial guess (which often comes from making a simple plot):
+We could also have used `nsolve`, a numeric solver.
+The second zero above can be found with `nsolve`, which is a numeric algorithm to find a zero starting with an initial guess (which often comes from making a simple plot):

 ```
 nsolve(exp(x) - 2x^2, x, 3)	# 2.617...